Shanghai Flavor Shop

 Shanghai Flavor Shop Food Picks:

-Pan Fried Pork Buns aka Sheng Jian Bao ($7 for 6) were excellent.
+Pan Fried Pork Buns aka Sheng Jian Bao ($8 for 6) were excellent.
 Crunchy bottom that is a thick.
-Robust, flavorful and juicy soup inside.
+Robust, flavorful and lots of juicy soup inside.
 Served steaming hot out of the kitchen.
-Make a small bite and let the steam out first.
+Make a small bite and let the steam out first, or else you will burn your tongue.
 Best version in the SF Bay Area.
 We had to order an extra order!

 Runner up #2 is Chef Zhao’s Kitchen in Palo Alto.

-You can order Special Combo A for $1.25 more, ($8.25) and get a fairly bland bowl of noodle soup that normally cost $3.
+You can order Special Combo A for a little more, ($10.50) and get a fairly bland bowl of noodle soup that normally cost $3.

 - Yang’s Fry Dumpling makes the best Sheng Jian Bao we’ve had in Shanghai, China.
 Yang’s are freshly made and have a ton of soup inside their, unlike any place in the US.